 The addon will be added to the invoice of the new subscription.
-As the term progresses and more invoices are generated, the billing cycle will decrement to become zero and the addon will be removed after.
+As the term progresses and more invoices are generated for each billing cycle, the billing cycle will decrement to become zero and the addon will be removed after.

-Now, to add the charge to an existing subscription, locate the subscription and click on Change Subscription.
+To add the addon to an existing subscription, locate the subscription and click Change Subscription.

 When a subscription is canceled, the addon linked to the subscription will be disabled till reactivation.
 There are two scenarios to be taken into account as far as the reactivation of the subscription is considered:

 1. In-term Reactivation: If the subscription is reactivated before the end of the subscription term, the billing cycles of the addons will be maintained.

 2. Out-of-term Reactivation: If the subscription is reactivated after the end of the subscription term, the billing cycle of the addon will be reset to ‘forever', i.e., the customer will be charged for the addon indefinitely.
 Using Change Subscription option, you can update the billing cycle of the addon after reactivation.

 1. How do I collect one-time charges/setup fee in parts?

 You can use billing cycle for addons to collect the setup fee in parts.

 Say, you're charging your customers a setup fee of $1000 and you want to let them pay in 10 installments then the billing cycle should be set as 10.
 You can configure an addon with 'Unit Price' set as $100 and 'Billing Cycles' as 10.